-This new comes from Ron Green, Jr., who posted this beautiful remembrance of his father on social media.
+This news comes from Ron Green, Jr., who posted this beautiful remembrance of his father on social media.
 Our condolences and best wishes to the family on the passing of a legend in our business.
 May his memory be a blessing.

 Ronald Green, 95, passed away on Sept.
 18 in Charlotte after a brief illness.
 Green was a long-time sports columnist for the Charlotte News and the Charlotte Observer, writing about some of the most memorable events and people in the region for more than 50 years.